sean-smith/swsmith.cc/content/posts/pilot.md

 ![Me!](/img/pilot/me.jpg)

-Flying is the most rewarding skills you can acquire, it's the perfect mix between head knowledge and skill.
+Flying is the most rewarding skills you can acquire; it's the perfect mix between knowledge and skill.
 You have to be able to make decisions quickly and think on your feet, in addition to being able to study complex systems, understand airspace and complex approaches.
 The U.S. has a phenomenal system for general aviation.
 As a private pilot you can basically fly anywhere, during the day, at night, through the weather (with an additional rating).
 You'd be surprised at how much freedom you have as a pilot.
 Here's a photo of me flying over the Space Needle - not talking to anyone but perfectly legally:

 ![Fun Flying adventures](/img/pilot/aviation.jpg)